 b.
 Recitation of Al Fatehah

-A. Bismil- Lahir- Rahmaanir- Raheem (In the Name of God, Most Gracious, Most Merciful)
+A. Bismil- Lahir- Rahmaanir- Raheem (In the Name of God, the Gracious, the Merciful)

 3. Bism (In the Name: Bi –> in/with – preposition, Ism (Alif-Seen-Meem) –> name, noun.
 This first word of Al Fatehah as well as of the Quran which has the peculiar spelling for absence of “alif” in the word is made up the first verse with 19 letters to be a proof of a miracle of 19).